FlowiseAI/FlowiseDocs/CONTRIBUTING.md

 ## 💡 Ideas

-We welcome ideas for new features, app integrations, and blockchain networks.
+We welcome ideas for new features, apps integrations.
 Submit your suggestions to the [Ideas section](https://github.com/FlowiseAI/Flowise/discussions/categories/ideas).

 ## 🙋 Q\&A